Payments Developer Guide

 .

-Declined Authorizations
+Declined Authorization

 If an authorization is declined, you can use response categories to help you decide whether to retry or block a declined transaction.
 These response fields provide additional information: